tarof429/online_books/python_with_arch_linux/part4_classes.md

 cat.walk()
 ```

-Now in case we want to define a class without any methods, use the *pass* keyword.
+In case we want to define a class without any methods, use the *pass* keyword.
+The *pass* keyword can also be used to declare methods without an implementation.

 ```python
 class Animal: